lyon-fnal/AdamPlutoNotebooks/Notes.md

 - Run `heroku create` (only once).

 - Build the image with `heroku container:push web`.
 This will build the image locally and then push to Heroku's repository.
+The `Dockerfile` is written such that a minor change to a notebook will result in a very quick and small update to the docker image.

   - If you've already built the image, see [here](https://devcenter.heroku.com/articles/container-registry-and-runtime#pushing-an-existing-image).